Is a Paralegal Career Right for Me?

 You may enter the paralegal studies program during any semester.
 A full-time student, 12 semester hour credits per term or typically three courses per term, can complete this program in approximately two years.

-Click on the Catalog to view the Associate in Science in Paralegal Studies course list.
+View the Associate in Science in Paralegal Studies

 How is Hodges University’s Paralegal Studies Program Different?